kislyuk/rehash/README.rst

 Rehash is a resumable interface to the OpenSSL-based hashers in the CPython ``hashlib`` standard library.
-Rehash provides hashers that can be pickled, reconstituted from their ``repr()``, and otherwise serialized.
+Rehash provides hashers that can be pickled, persisted and reconstituted from their ``repr()``, and otherwise serialized.
 The rest of the Rehash API is identical to ``hashlib``.

 Rehash hashers can be used to checkpoint and restore progress